 - Required coursework for their individual PhD programs

-- T32 Core Curriculum: 3 semesters of a weekly seminar that addresses core concepts related to research on alcohol abuse and HIV; issues in health behavior and research; and data science
+- T32 Core Curriculum: 2 semesters of a weekly seminar that addresses core concepts related to research on alcohol abuse and HIV; issues in health behavior and research; data science; and artificial intelligence (AI)

 - T32 Coursework: 12 credit hours coursework in the following areas: